hpc/charliecloud/doc/dev.rst

 In both cases, the person from whom you requested review now owns the branch, and you should stop work on it unless and until you get it back (modulo other communication, of course).
 This is so they can make tidy commits if needed without collision.

-However, do not hesitate to pester your reviewer if you haven’t heard back promptly, say within 24 hours.
+It is good practice to communicate with your reviewer directly to set expectations on review urgency.

 Review outcomes: